AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/installation.rst

       docker run -p8888:8888 nbrichet/cropmstudio

-* **copy and paste** in your browser the url that will be displayed.
+* **Copy and paste** in your browser the url that will be displayed.
 You should see a file browser like the one below

 .. image:: /images/binder_launch.png